orthanc-mirrors/orthanc-book/Sphinx/source/faq/db-benchmark.rst

 Typically, if you are only handling ``CR, DX`` or simple ``US`` images, SQLite is a very good option.
-SQLite also remains a good option if you are using Orthanc as a buffer to transfer, convert or sanitize images in a workflow, especially if you do not need the DICOMWeb plugin.
+SQLite also remains a good option if you are using Orthanc as a buffer to transfer, convert or sanitize images in a workflow, especially if you do not need the DICOMweb plugin.

 As soon as you plan to store thousands of ``MR, CT, MG`` or other large image sets, you should switch to the :ref:`PostgreSQL <postgresql>`.